dochavez/Documenting-with-Docusaurus-V2.-/README.md

 3. Execute the **npx @docusaurus/init@next init [name] "[template]"** instruction, where [name] should be replaced by whatever name we want and [template] by classic to use the page for default to be uploaded to the website.
 Docusaurus has the availability of using various templates such as: facebook, bootstrap and so on.

 ![installation](https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/installation.jpg)
+###### Figure 3.
+Downloading the dependencies for the installation.

 * ## Deploying the Application. 📦

-5. To run Docusaurus we use the following command from the terminal: ** npm run start ** and our project will be displayed in our web browser with the address **http://localhost:3000**.
+5. To run Docusaurus we use the following command from the terminal: **npm run start** and our project will be displayed in our web browser with the address **http://localhost:3000**.
 If you want, you can also run this other command from the terminal: **yarn run start**.
 In either case, the two commands performing the same operation of displaying our website in the browser that we have by default.
 Although if you wish you can also use any other browser.

 ![command_terminal](https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/Command%20from%20the%20terminal.jpg)
+###### Figure 4.
+Running our application in the terminal.

 ![Deploy the website](https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/deploy.jpg)
+###### Figure 5.
+Deployment of our application in our browser through localhost.

 * ## Analyzing the structure of the installed project.📜